jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-05-20 Postponed Content Changes for Execution Control

-- [ ] ~ Execution Control sort of seems an application of Circle Language rather than an intrinsic part.
-Arithmetic and other operators were supposed to be something like that too: an application of Circle diagrams.
+- [ ] ~ Execution Control sort of seems an application of Encircle Language rather than an intrinsic part.
+Arithmetic and other operators were supposed to be something like that too: an application of Encircle diagrams.
 I wonder why I explain execution control in detail, while for math operations I leave that out.
 Maybe an article about that would make things clearer/complete/make you not wonder where all the operators have gone in this language.
 - [ ] ~ I saw 'execution flow' somewhere.
 I want to consider using that term instead of execution control.
 I just like the word flow.
 It makes me feel better than 'control'.
 But maybe it will somehow not work in sentences.
 Not sure.
 Maybe execution flow can mean the normal flow, while execution 'control' can actually change the flow.
 Still maybe flow as a general term feel nicer.

 ### 2020-05-20 Postponed Content Changes for Black Boxes

 Black box is a notation I have reservations about.
 It works, but it might not be not elegant.
 Also, if you take C# as a source, rules about private/public are set, and some things just don't have to be denoted, because they are implied.
 A method contained by a a class can access all the other private members of that class.
 In my efforts to generalize and make things interchangeable, this 'had to be' explicitly denoted…

-There are topics, I probably want to move away from the Circle Language Spec at one point and go for something simpler.
+There are topics, I probably want to move away from the Encircle Language Spec at one point and go for something simpler.
 The whole friend notation is something I scratch my head about.
 I am not sure, if I like it or not.
 I am not sure if the topics I dislike can be left in separate articles or something.

 - [ ] ~ Obs: One of the first few headings is that 'friends' idea in the 'Black Box Main Concepts' article.